simonwittber/envelopes/README.txt

 a new instance, use Envelope.Take().
 When finished with the instance, use Envelope.Return(Envelope instance);

-Envelopes work like a stack.
+Envelopes work like a queue.
 Call Envelope.Push to push primitive types into the envelope, then Envelope.Pop(Int32,Float,FloatArray etc) to retrieve the types from the envelope.
+Minimal type information is stored in the envelope to aid debugging.

 The .Bytes property and the .Length property are used to perform work with the serialized data, such as persisting or sending over a network.